THE RETAIL BULLETIN - The home of retail news

 The collective drive of individuals is finally reshaping the sector into a bastion of progress and inclusivity, reflecting the vibrant diversity of our society.
 With 60% of companies ramping up their financial and staffing commitments to DE&I, and nearly three-quarters of HR leaders acknowledging its critical role in their company’s future, the momentum is undeniable.

-We look at six key DE&I trends shaping the retail sector in 2024:
+In this blog, we look at the key DE&I trends shaping the retail sector in 2025:

-Trend 1: Elevated Focus on Women’s Health in Retail
+Trend 1: Increased Focus on Women’s Health in Retail

 Retailers are increasingly prioritising comprehensive health and wellness programmes tailored to women’s needs, including reproductive health, mental well-being, and work-life balance.
 These initiatives aim to support women through various life stages, fostering an inclusive culture that recognises and accommodates diverse health requirements.